instagibbs/bolts/XX-eltoo-transactions.md

 could ransom your funds by publishing a completed update transaction, and withhold the final settlement signature.

-We use the public generator G as a "well known" point, where privkey is the trivial `1`, so it can be recreated by any software, even without proper key security.
+We use the public generator G as a "well known" point, where privkey is the trivial `locktime`, so it can be recreated by any software, including watchtowers.
+This also causes the signature to bind specifically to the update it is meant to spend, rather than any update.

 The "state-masking offset" is used to hide the total number of updates in the channel from blockchain observers.
 Future versions of this spec can introduce a randomized negotiation